mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 Integration Tests
 -----------------

-Integration tests are provided in the "spec" directory.
+Integration tests are provided in the "integration" directory.

 Test Format
 ~~~~~~~~~~~